Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: Introduction

-First, the ZSID methods are not good at modeling the relationship between seen and unseen intents.
-For the transformation-based methods, when the label names are given in the form of raw phrases or sentences, word embeddings of label names are inadequate to associate the connections between seen and unseen intents.
-For example, “BookRestaurant” is similar to “RateBook” when measured by word embeddings, as they share the word “Book” (Appendix A shows the similarity matrix).
+First, the ZSID methods are not good at modeling the relationship between seen and unseen intents, especially when the label names are given in the form of raw phrases or sentences.
+For the transformation-based methods, word embeddings of label names are inadequate to associate the connections between seen and unseen intents.
+For example, “BookRestaurant” is similar to “RateBook” when measured by word embeddings.
 However, the meaning of these two intents are not that relevant.
-For the compatibility-based methods, they minimize the similarity between seen intent samples and seen label names in a shared semantic space, and directly transfer it to detect unseen intents.
-Since the unseen intent representations are not learned, they might be entangled with the representations of seen intents.
-This can severely hurt the accuracy of the predicted label-utterance similarity, especially when the expressions of utterances are diverse.
+For the compatibility-based methods, since the unseen intents are not included in learning the semantic space shared by utterance and label names, it cannot effectively detect unseen intents during the test stage, especially when the expressions of utterances are diverse.

-Second, the vanilla ZSL methods are not applicable to generalized intent detection (GZSID).
-Compared with the ZSL setting \citep{Christoph}, which assumes that the models are only presented with utterances from unseen classes at test time, GZSID requires the model to detect both seen and unseen intents.
-In GZSID, existing ZSL models usually suffer from the dubbed domain shift \citep{fu2015transductive} problem, in which utterances from unseen intents are almost always mistakenly classified into seen intents.
+Second, the vanilla ZSL methods are not applicable to generalized zero-shot intent detection (GZSID), where the models (at test time) are presented with not only unseen class utterances but also seen class utterances.
+In GZSID, existing ZSL models usually suffer from the domain shift \cite{fu2015transductive} problem, in which utterances from unseen intents are almost always mistakenly classified into seen intents.